gprMax/gprMax/docs/source/user_libs_austinman.rst

 * Download a HDF5 file (.h5) of AustinMan or AustinWoman at the resolution you wish to use from http://bit.ly/AustinMan

-To insert either AustinMan or AustinWoman models into a simulation use the ``#geometry_objects_file``.
+To insert either AustinMan or AustinWoman models into a simulation use the ``#geometry_objects_read``.

 Example
 -------

-To insert a 2x2x2mm :math:`^3` AustinMan with the lower left corner 40mm from the origin of the domain, and using disperive material properties, use the command:
+To insert a 2x2x2mm :math:`^3` AustinMan with the lower left corner 40mm from the origin of the domain, using disperive material properties, and with no dielectric smoothing, use the command:

 .. code-block:: none

-    #geometry_objects_file: 0.04 0.04 0.04 ../user_libs/AustinManWoman/AustinMan_v2.3_2x2x2.h5 ../user_libs/AustinManWoman/AustinManWoman_materials_dispersive.txt
+    #geometry_objects_read: 0.04 0.04 0.04 ../user_libs/AustinManWoman/AustinMan_v2.3_2x2x2.h5 ../user_libs/AustinManWoman/AustinManWoman_materials_dispersive.txt n

-For further information on the ``#geometry_objects_file`` see the section on object contruction commands in the :ref:`Input commands section <commands>`.
+For further information on the ``#geometry_objects_read`` see the section on object contruction commands in the :ref:`Input commands section <commands>`.

 .. figure:: images/user_libs/AustinMan.png
     :width: 300 px